letsramp/sample-microservices/README.md

 All pods are ready.
 ```

-## Lets explore the services with kubectl
+## Explore the services with kubectl

 Set config for kubectl
 ```